 'Bookwork' (detail) Made of book paper from a copy of Jane Eyre by Charlotte Bronte, figures made from the book illustrations and the title is a quote from the book.

 "I knew Riddings, Lord Lathkill's place from the outside.
 It was an old Derbyshire stone house at the end of the village of Middleton"

 Bookwork. (detail) Made from book, Short Stories by D H Lawrence, the title is a quote from short story called Glad Ghosts.
 From 1918 to 1919 Lawrence and his wife Frieda lived in Mountain cottage which still clings to the steep wooded hillside overlooking the Via Gellia valley on the outskirts of Middleton by Wirksworth in Derbyshire.

 Made from book paper from a small leather bound discarded prayer and hymn pocket book c1910

-Made from an old discarded leather bound book with brass clasp, a book of common prayer H: 160mm
+'Bookwork,' made from an old discarded leather bound book of common prayer with brass clasp, H: 160mm

 The Author with Johnny and Bengy

 Made from a copy of book, "Accident of Fortune" by Andrew Devonshire, (Duke of Devonshire, until his death in 2004) the figures made from a 2016 Chatsworth House events leaflet.